aklapatch/408-final-project-code/README.md

 # IAC Project FRDM K64F code
 This is the code for our energy project from the IAC (Indiana University's Industrial Audit Commission).

+## Notes
+To upgrade the mbed-os version, download a new release from their [github](https://github.com/ARMmbed/mbed-os/releases) and then replace the `mbed-os` folder in this folder with  the mbed folder you downloaded.
+Make sure that you rename the downloaded folder to `mbed-os`.
+Also make sure that there is not extra directory level in the mbed-os folder before you get into the source code.

 ## Building
 You also need to have `git` and `python` installed.
 Python 3.7.4 is used here and the git version is probably not as important.